-The BOD presents at the annual general assembly meeting the remuneration/salaries, fees (if any), amounts received for technical or administrative work or other material advantages received for approval, in accordance with the Commercial Companies Law, QCB and QFMA instructions.
+The BOD presents at the annual general assembly meeting the remuneration/ salaries, fees (if any), amounts received for technical or administrative work or other material advantages received for approval, in accordance with the Commercial Companies Law, QCB and QFMA instructions.
 QNB Group's adopted remuneration policy for the BOD is in line with applicable laws and regulations, such as the Commercial Companies Law provisions, as well as the QCB circular related to the remuneration of the Board of Directors' Chairman and members and QFMA requirements.
 The Group's Articles of Association have established a framework for the Board members' remuneration, which is far below the limits referred to in the Commercial Companies Law.

-For 2023, the total BOD remuneration proposed (inclusive of all fees and allowances) is QR16.94 million which is divided as follows: QR2 million for the Chairman, QR1.5 million for each member and additionally QR120,000 for each BOD member for the respective committees to which they belong.
+For 2024, the total BOD remuneration proposed (inclusive of all fees and allowances) is QAR 23.2 million which is divided as follows: QAR 2.5 million for the Chairman, QAR 2.0 million for each board member and additionally QAR 0.3 million per board member as attendance fees for committees.
 This remuneration is consistent with the provisions of Article 119 of Commercial Companies Law, Article 50 of QNB's Articles of Association and applicable QCB regulations.
 Moreover, the remuneration amount is subject to approval by the QCB and General Assembly.